 Edge computing bridges the gap between embedded in-vehicle (on-board) software and outside-vehicle (off-board) software.
 This makes it easier for cross-functional teams to design services end-to-end, and maintain focus on a holistic end-user experience.
 This, in turn, is very valuable to car makers as they develop new services.

 Using multiple software suppliers requires a customized cloud solution

 All major cloud vendors – Amazon Web Services, Microsoft’s Azure, Google Cloud Platform – have their own preferences when it comes to edge computing, and the distribution of software to “the edge”.
-While car makers always select a single cloud vendor for their edge computing needs, it is not unrealistic to expect that the vehicles of the future will contain edge computing technology from several vendors.
+Car makers always select a single cloud vendor for their needs in this area.
+Even so, we can probably expect that the vehicles of the future will contain edge computing technology from several vendors.
 However, the established cloud vendors of today do not offer standardized solutions for certifying the software used in edge computing.
 To use another smartphone analogy, there is simply no “app store” from which approved software can be selected and implemented.
-Using multiple software suppliers therefore requires a customized cloud solution.
+Therefore, using multiple software suppliers requires a customized cloud solution.

 How to realize successful edge computing services in connected cars

 What are the most important factors for car makers to consider in order to make edge computing services for connected cars convenient and reliable?

 - Teams having end-to-end responsibility for their services when developing and operating them.
 The more a certain team can be responsible for a certain service, all the way from the car to the cloud, the better.
 Involving many teams, each one responsible for a certain layer of the overall service, is less efficient and reliable.

 - Having a service platform or process that allows for services from multiple software suppliers.
 Again, similar to an app store, where the services have been reviewed and approved.
 This kind of efficient general solution has yet to be realized, but meanwhile each car maker can manage their own solution.